Monday, December 31, 2007

 A native of an unknown planet rides a horse through the winter landscape.
 He arrives in a castle where he reports to the human astronauts, who are worshiped, that something crashed from the sky...A group of astronauts crash lands on some planet.
 One of them, Tomasz, dies from his injuries, but the other three, including one woman, Marta, manage to survive and build an improvised cottage near the sea.
 During the years, Marta gives birth to numerous children who start to worship the last living astronaut, called the 'Old Man'...A few hundred years later, astronaut Marek lands near the tribe of the astronaut children who proclaim him their messiah.
 He leads them to fight the Szerns, humanoid creatures with wings living on the other side of the sea.
 After they get disappointed, the tribe members crucify Marek, just when the other astronaut Joszek arrives.

 The second part of the film starts on a different note, some time later when a new astronaut, Marek, lands on the planet and the astronauts' wild and superstitious children who formed a tribe proclaim him their new messiah.
-It's obvious Zulawski sends an atheistic message and the critique of fundamentalism and rigid laws, while his visual style consisting of unusual camera angles and bizarre shots is impressive, twisting the SF cliches in favor of ambitious tone.
+It is obvious Zulawski sends an atheistic message and the critique of (religious) ideology and cult of personality, while his visual style consisting of unusual camera angles and bizarre shots is impressive, twisting the SF cliches in favor of ambitious tone.
 But it seems he is more interested in his new main protagonist Marek shouting almost of all the time or acting like a Kinski maniac and sending pretentiousness that crushes everything than to create some kind of a measure or control of the chaos that's going on around him, which results in heavy mannerism.
-Many scenes are totally wild - Marek speaks with the alien creature Szern that looks like a humanoid with dark wings and is chained to his cave; "infidel's" hang pierced on 30 foot tall spikes with their intestine hanging down; the rituals of the tribe - and while they have a sense at some point of the film, they start to drag during the course of the 157 minutes of running time.
-It's a fascinating and rare film with wild energy, yet it could have been crafted better.
+Many scenes are totally wild—Marek speaks with the alien creature Szern that looks like a humanoid with dark wings and is chained to his cave; "infidel's" hang pierced on 30 foot tall spikes with their intestine hanging down; the rituals of the tribe—and while they have a sense at some point of the film, they start to drag during the course of the 157 minutes of running time.
+It is a fascinating and rare film with wild energy, yet it could have been crafted better.

 Ssaibogeujiman Gwaenchanh; Comedy, South Korea, 2006; D: Chan-wook Park, S: Su-jeong Lim, Rain, Hie-jin Choi, Byeong-ok Kim, Yong-nyeo Lee, Dal-su Oh